How Resident Evil 7 's devs cultivated horror from reality

 While the first part in the series touched on how the game took inspiration from the original Resident Evil, this latest video offers developers some useful insight into how the Resident Evil 7 team fleshed out the game’s initial concept into the final product.

 This process saw the team scouring Google Earth to find a setting that matched their vision for the game.
-Eventually, some of the game's developers would make a trip to rural Louisiana to capture visual concepts and research the architecture and environments that would feed into what became Resident Evil 7's southern gothic setting.
+Eventually, some of the game's developers would make a trip to rural Louisiana to capture visual concepts and research the architecture and environments that would feed into what became Resident Evil 7's Southern gothic setting.

 Another part of that process included sending members of the development team into some of Osaka's famous haunted locales with a video camera to experience the kind of tension sought by Resident Evil 7.